 An engine is a power generating machine.
-It converts potential energy of the fuel into heat energy and then into rotary motion.
-An automotive engine which produces power also runs on its own power.
+It converts the potential energy of the fuel into heat energy and then into rotary motion.
+An automotive engine that produces power also runs on its own power.
 Overall, the manufacturers classify the engines according to their varied designs, constructions, and applications.
-Generally, automotive applications have following sub-categories, by which; different engine design vary from one another.
+Generally, automotive applications have the following sub-categories, by which; different engine designs vary from one another.

 Automotive Engines are generally classified according to following different categories:

 - Internal combustion (IC) and External Combustion (EC)

 - Type of fuel: Petrol, Diesel, Gas, Bio / Alternative Fuels

 - Number of strokes – Two stroke Petrol, Two-Stroke Diesel, Four Stroke Petrol / Four Stroke Diesel

 - Type of ignition such as Spark Ignition, Compression Ignition